 MM: It’s not something that needs to necessarily add too much burden to organisations, as long as they start with basic steps like awareness on an ongoing basis (see our handy infographic here).
 Trying to start out with data in a sensible, well structured architecture not only means you will likely be more secure, but also you can also take advantage of things like business intelligence.
 You can potentially use the data that you hold to work out cool new ways of looking at your mission that you may not have been able to think about without that sort of data architecture, whether that’s around improving your fundraising or service delivery.

 There is a lot of misinformation going around on GDPR and consultants looking to make a quick buck off it.
 For any charity who isn’t sure if they’re getting the right advice, their first port of call should be the ICO’s guidance – they have a lot of charity-specific information but also a lot of information on different elements of the regulation, like legitimate interest.

 Until there have been fines doled out under GDPR around some of the elements of it its difficult to know exactly what’s allowed and what’s not, but do keep following the ICO’s latest news and guidance.

-Our view at Tech Trust is that regardless of whether there is a high likelihood you’ll get investigated by the ICO you should be looking to follow the principles of the GDPR, because it’s in the best interests of your key stakeholders, your beneficiaries and supporters.
+Our view at Charity Digital is that regardless of whether there is a high likelihood you’ll get investigated by the ICO you should be looking to follow the principles of the GDPR, because it’s in the best interests of your key stakeholders, your beneficiaries and supporters.